Federated learning: Medicine: digital health

 Federated learning seeks to address the problem of data governance and privacy by training algorithms collaboratively without exchanging the data itself.
 Today's standard approach of centralizing data from multiple centers comes at the cost of critical concerns regarding patient privacy and data protection.
 To solve this problem, the ability to train machine learning models at scale across multiple medical institutions without moving the data is a critical technology.
 Nature Digital Medicine published the paper "The Future of Digital Health with Federated Learning" in September 2020, in which the authors explore how federated learning may provide a solution for the future of digital health, and highlight the challenges and considerations that need to be addressed.
 Recently, a collaboration of 20 different institutions around the world validated the utility of training AI models using federated learning.
 In a paper published in Nature Medicine "Federated learning for predicting clinical outcomes in patients with COVID-19", they showcased the accuracy and generalizability of a federated AI model for the prediction of oxygen needs in patients with COVID-19 infections.
 Furthermore, in a published paper "A Systematic Review of Federated Learning in the Healthcare Area: From the Perspective of Data Properties and Applications", the authors trying to provide a set of challenges on FL challenges on medical data-centric perspective.

+A coalition from industry and academia has developed MedPerf, an open source platform that enables validation of medical AI models in real world data.
+The platform relies technically on federated evaluation of AI models aiming to alleviate concerns of patient privacy and conceptually on diverse benchmark committees to build the specifications of neutral clinically impactful benchmarks.